Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         * Samples of 3D Toons
         * Samples of Animations
         * Samples of Merchandise
-        * A Contact Form with SignUp discount.
+        * A Contact Form with a SignUp discount.

          2. *Market Page* - A Gallery Page, showcasing daily uploads of our artists' work.
 These are split into 4 rows, each showcasing three artboards or videos: